Mohammad-Shiblu/Dataset-Learning-Limit/README.md

 <br>
 Brief Process to add new datasets:
 <br>
+Most of the datasets were collected from UCI machine learning reporsitory.
 New datasets can be added using the dataloader.py file in the src package.
 The process is explained briefly below:

 * Determine Dataset Type: Identify if the dataset is continuous, discrete, or mixed.